alizahidraja/Any2Any-Convertor/README.md

 same type, attached are some files which were converted

-The exe files are also provided if someone wants to use the program on a system which doesnot have python or tkinter just get the whole folderprovided
+The exe files are also provided if someone wants to use the program on a system which doesnot have python or tkinter just get the whole zip folder provided